 - The Deutsch-Jozsa algorithm. - Grover's algorithm (for a unique marked element, and for multiple marked elements where the number of marked elements is known).
-The extensions to an unknown number of marked elements and amplitude amplification are not examinable. - The quantum Fourier transform (definition, efficient implementation as a quantum circuit). - The periodicity-determination algorithm. - Shor's algorithm (overall factorisation algorithm, applying the QFT to determine an approximate period, using continued fractions to extract the period).
-Proofs of number-theoretic ingredients and proof of lower bound on probability of obtaining a good outcome are not examinable.
+The extensions to an unknown number of marked elements and amplitude amplification are not examinable. - The quantum Fourier transform (definition, efficient implementation as a quantum circuit). - The periodicity-determination algorithm.

-- Phase estimation algorithm and application to quantum counting.
+- Shor's algorithm (overall factorisation algorithm, applying the QFT to determine an approximate period, using continued fractions to extract the period).
+Proofs of number-theoretic ingredients and proof of lower bound on probability of obtaining a good outcome are not examinable. - Phase estimation algorithm and application to quantum counting.
 Proof of Theorem 6.1 is not examinable. - Hamiltonian simulation.

-3. Noise and quantum channels.
+3. Noise, quantum channels and error-correction.

 - The concept of quantum channels and Kraus representations.
-The Stinespring representation is not examinable. - Quantum channels as maps on the Bloch sphere. - The concept of quantum error-correction and Shor's 9 qubit code.
+The Stinespring representation is not examinable. - Quantum channels as maps on the Bloch sphere. - The concept of quantum error-correction.
+The proof that correcting X and Z is sufficient to correct any single-qubit error is not examinable. - The bit-flip, phase-flip and 9-qubit codes.

-The guest lecture on fault-tolerant quantum computing is not examinable.
+The lecture on distinguishing knots using a quantum computer is not examinable.